jrthompson54/DGEobj.utils/cran-comments.md

 ## Comments from Maintainer

-* Resolved CRAN check errors
+* Resolved CRAN check errors, including the noSuggests
-* Skipping examples dependent on suggested packages
-* Updated tests so that they do not fail if suggested packages are not available
+* Some systems do show one NOTE however, as the suggested Bioconductor packages are not available for checking
+* Made all Bioconductor packages in suggests required for testing, will not run tests if any are missing
+* Also updated our process to check ALL RHub platforms, to so hopefully we do not run into unexpected issues

 ---